Detailed content of our market study

 1.3 The French market, an increasingly contested world leader

-According to FranceAgriMer, ** tons of preserved truffles were produced in **** by some twenty truffle canners, representing total sales of ** million euros.
+According to FranceAgriMer,** tons of truffle preserves were produced in **** by some twenty truffle canners, representing total sales of ** million euros.

-We now rely on Prodcom data supplied by Eurostat, using the code [***] which corresponds to the following description: "Dried mushrooms and truffles, whole, cut, sliced, broken or in powder, but not further prepared".
-The figures vary from year to year, but there has now been an increase at a steady rate since **** from **.** million euros to **.** million euros in ****.
+We now turn to the Prodcom data provided by Eurostat, using the code [***] which corresponds to the following description: "Dried mushrooms and truffles, whole, cut, sliced, broken or in powder, but not further prepared".
+Figures vary from year to year, but there has been a steady increase since ****, from **.** million euros to **.** million euros in **** and ** million euros in ****.

 Value of truffle and dried mushroom production France, **** to ****, in millions of euros Source: ****